-'Based on the 2011 Mississippi Social Studies Framework, A.P.
-World History can be accepted in lieu of the required World History from the Age of Enlightenment to Present course.
-A.P.
-United States History can be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.
-A.P.
-Government and Politics: United States can be accepted in lieu of the required United States Government course.
-A.P.
-Macroeconomics or A.P.
-Microeconomics can be taken in lieu of the required Economics course.
-A.P.
-Human Geography can be accepted in lieu of the required Geography course for students enrolled in the IB program.
-IB-DP History of the Americas I is accepted in lieu of the required U.S. History course for students enrolled in the IB program.
-IB-DP History of the Americas II is accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
-MYP U.S. Government is accepted in lieu of the required Government course for students enrolled in the IB program.
+"Based on the 2018 Mississippi College- and Career- Readiness Standards for Social Studies, AP World History, DC World Civilization I, AP European History, or DC Western Civilization I may be accepted in lieu of the required World History from the Age of Enlightenment to Present course.
+AP United States History or DC United States History II may be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.
+A student taking an AP or DC course in lieu of a course with a required end-of-course state test shall take the requisite MAAP test.
+AP Government and Politics: United States and DC American National may be accepted in lieu of the required U.S. History course for students enrolled in the IB program.
+IB-DP History of the Americas II may be accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
+MYP U.S. Government may be accepted in lieu of the required Government course for students enrolled in the IB program.
+Cambridge IGCSE American History or Cambridge International AS level history may be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.

-APPENDIX A-1 (Continued) GRADUATION REQUIREMENTS STANDARD 14 DISTRICT OPTION
+APPENDIX A-1 (continued) GRADUATION REQUIREMENTS STANDARD 14 DISTRICT OPTION